natyavidhan/natyavidhan/README.md

 - Intern at [Facts'n'Data](https://www.factsndata.com), working on data scraping and automation for various machine learning use cases
 - [Rateaurant](https://github.com/rateaurant), A platform for customers to browse menus and owners to manage their multiple restaurants
-- [Zap Media](https://github.com/zap-media), Open Source digital media services solo developed by me
+- [Zap](https://github.com/natyavidhan/zap), Open Source Instagram-like platform solo developed by me

 ## 🤝 Connect with Me: